When Should I See a Doctor About Sleep Apnea?

 Is sleep apnea a sign of a serious health problem?

 Generally, sleep apnea indicates that the soft tissue in the back of the throat is obstructing the throat.
-This may be due to obesity.
-Sometimes the tongue or throat muscles cause the problem, or a person’s lower jaw falling back toward the throat.
-This can happen with a TMJ (jaw joint) disorder.
 Less commonly, sleep apnea is indicative that a person’s brain isn’t sending the proper signals to the muscles that control breathing.
 Also, it’s possible that genetics is a factor in who gets sleep apnea.